ttsvetanov92/Nagios-Core-check_hostgroup/README.md

 - Returns a result formatted for Nagios (OK, WARNING, CRITICAL, UNKNOWN).

 ## Nagios Integration
+In order to integrate `check_hostgroup` into Nagios as a host check, we use a virtual host.
+This does not replace the existing hostgroup but allows monitoring the entire hostgroup as a single unit, making it easier to configure alerts and track status changes.
+However, if you only need to run the script manually, no configuration is required.

 ### Installation
 Download the shell scrypt and add it to libexec nagios folder